The-Jedi-501/Matrix-Media/README.md

 - Fixed-width protocol tags save you from a whole category of parsing bugs
 - ESP32 GPIO 6–8 are flash pins — touching them causes boot loops; 34/35/36/39 are input-only with no internal pull resistors
 - Arduino `.ino` files *must* match their parent folder name exactly, or the IDE won't touch them
-- Overall anything revolving around bits and just the overall math involved and understanding serial protocol connection
+- Just about anything involving bits, the math behind them, and understanding how serial protocol connections actually work

 ---